Contra Fermi Paradox is Not Contra UFOs

 If stars of all masses were equally habitable, most habitable years should lie in planets at the far-longer-lived small mass stars.
 After all, 95% of stars last longer than our sun, and some last roughly two thousand times longer.

-But there’s a much simpler explanation: stars are not all equally habitable—small mass stars might not support life.
-Having more years with a star is not useful if those extra years don’t support life.
-It could be that small stars don’t support rocky planets with an atmosphere, or it could be that their low luminosity (<10% of the Sun’s) won’t support complex life.
+But there’s a much simpler explanation: stars are not all equally habitable—small mass stars might not sustain life.
+It could be that small stars don’t support rocky planets with an atmosphere, or it could be that their low luminosity (<10% of the Sun’s) won’t allow complex life.

 We orbit a star in the ~95th percentile for mass.
-If all stars are equally habitable, why aren’t we on one of the far more numerous, low-mass, and long-lived stars?
-Our improbably big Sun implies that larger stars are more likely to support life.
+If all stars are equally habitable, it is improbable that we aren’t on one of the far more numerous, low-mass, and long-lived stars.
+Our big Sun implies that larger stars are more likely to support life.

 Grabby Aliens on the Fermi Paradox

-The Grabby Aliens Hypothesis has to address the Fermi Paradox, because if the universe is being grabbed up, we should see this on our telescopes.
-Hanson answers that if it happens fast enough, i.e., a fraction of the speed of light, we won’t see it coming:
+The Grabby Aliens Hypothesis has to address the Fermi Paradox, because if the universe is being grabbed up, we should see it in our telescopes.
+Hanson answers that if it happens fast enough, i.e., close to the speed of light, we won’t see it coming:

 If their expansion speed were within∼25% of lightspeed, a selection effect implies that we are less likely to see than to not see such volumes.